Exponential Idle Guides

 T5 is the second-strongest theory in endgame, only behind T6.

-T6 is the most powerful theory in endgame, with several players reaching well over e1100𝜏 on their main save, some even over e1200𝜏.
+T6 is the most powerful theory in endgame, with several players reaching well over e1300𝜏 on their main save, some even over e1400𝜏.

-T8 is the weakest theory in endgame and has the most active strategy of any theory (T8PlaySolarSwap) T8 also has the largest number of strategies (20+ total), but only those I have seen recommended by the sim are shown here.
+T8 is the weakest theory in endgame and has the most active strategy of any main theory (T8PlaySolarSwap).

 In chronological order of release.